Django¶

 If the Django Applications should be accessible to other people, then the Django UCloud App should be launched using the Configure custom links to your application parameter.

-Change the server's port
+Change the Server's Port¶

-By default, the web server is deployed on port 8000.
-The port can be changed either by including these lines of code in the module manage.py:
+The port can be changed either by including these lines of code in the module manage.py

 from django.core.management.commands.runserver import Command as runserver